aidyou/McpEnvInstaller/README.md

 * **uv**: Serves as a high-performance Python package manager and provides the `uvx` executor.
 * **Node.js**: Provides the Node.js runtime environment and includes the `npx` tool.

 To ensure that most MCP projects and other libraries they depend on (such as crawl4ai) can function correctly, using Python **3.10 or higher** is **strongly recommended**.
-Note that `uv` itself has lower Python version requirements (supporting Python 3.8+), but adhering to this recommendation is advised for compatibility with commonly used libraries in the ecosystem and for a better development experience.
+Please note that while `uv` itself does not run *on* Python, adhering to this recommendation is advised for compatibility with commonly used libraries in the ecosystem and for a better development experience.

-Similarly, to ensure good compatibility with tools and applications within the MCP ecosystem, we also **recommend** using Node.js **16.0 or higher**.
+Similarly, to ensure good compatibility with tools and applications within the MCP ecosystem, we also **recommend** using Node.js **LTS 16.0 or higher**.

 By running the corresponding platform scripts, these dependencies can be automatically detected and installed, allowing for rapid construction of the MCP runtime environment.